riclolsen/qtester104/readme.txt

 The protocol quality flags are: on / off / tra (double point transition) / ind (double point indefinite) / bl (blocked) / iv (invalid) / nt (not topical) / sb (substituted) / ov (overflow) / t (reg.step transition).

-An optional configuration file can be used to store basic parameters, in the form of a INI file (qtester104.ini):
+An optional configuration file can be used to store parameters, in the form of a INI file (qtester104.ini):

 [BDTR]
 ; 0 (default): Normal operation mode